The Cost Of Pool Building

 Each company had their own methods and specialities, some would only install liners, some only tiles, some would construct using a pre-fabricated shell, and others would cast the shell from concrete – getting real parity for any consumer must be practically impossible because no quote will be for exactly the same thing.

-There are several lessons learnt from the exercise.
+There are several lessons learnt from the exercise for swimming pool cost.

 - Swimming pools are expensive in the UK.
 Due to the fact that the cost of labour is high and because pool builders simply don’t build as many pools in the UK as they do in warmer countries, they can’t achieve the same quantities of scale.
 (Sorry)